josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 But seen from the perspective of the maintenance branch itself everything is different.
 It's like a complete micro cosmos, where all the principles that apply to the macro cosmos are applied again in a smaller scale.

-So a maintenance branch behaves like the `master` branch where integrations are automated, where you may potentially have promotion branches coming off from it too and if you do then even the promotions are automated.
+So a maintenance branch behaves like the `master` branch where integrations are automated, where you may potentially have promotion branches coming off from it too, and if you do then even the promotions are automated.

-You may even tag certain commits to give them certain meanings and you may potentially release to end-users or customers directly form this branch, which obviously indicates that the pipelines are fully implemented on this maintenance branch too - for all relevant components and products.
+You may even tag certain commits to give them certain meanings and you may potentially release to end-users or customers directly from this branch, which obviously indicates that the pipelines are fully implemented on this maintenance branch too - for all relevant components and products.

 Just remember that even maintenance branches will have to be integrated on `master` too - the release train is rolling.
 Catch up!